Rewilding Emerson (Second Annual PRÉCIS Lecture in Philosophy and Religion)

 In partnership with LinkedIn founder Reid Hoffman's Blitzscaling project and the Keller Center, on January 21 and 22, PRÉCIS is hosting a two-day Wintersession workshop on “How to Make Big Choices: Philosophy, Careers, and Meaning.”

-Hope in the Face of Evil (November 11, 2024)
+Hope in the Face of Evil (First Annual PRECIS Lecture in Philosophy and Religion)

 Looking at the world today, it’s hard not to feel overwhelmed.
 The environment is declining.
 Wars are breaking out around the world.
 In the face of so many evils, what reason is there for hope?